To see a larger image and learn more about those pictured, click on the image.

-From the early years of the college to 1935, psychology was taught by a series of minister faculty members who also taught logic, philosophy and other subjects.
+From the early years of Wagner College to 1935, similar to other schools founded to train ministers, psychology was taught by a series of minister faculty members who also taught logic, philosophy and other subjects.
 A course named Psychology was taught at Wagner as early as 1889.
-In subsequent years, this course was named Mental Philosophy and David Jayne Hill’s Elements of Psychology (1888) was used as the course text book at least as early as 1893.
-Beginning in 1894, this course (titled “Hill’s to Intellect”) was taught by John Schaeffer, Professor of Math, English, Psychology & Logic.
+In subsequent years, this course was named Mental Philosophy and David Jayne Hill's Elements of Psychology (1888) was used as the course text book at least as early as 1893.
+Beginning in 1894, this course (titled "Hill's to Intellect") was taught by John Schaeffer, Professor of Math, English, Psychology & Logic.

 This Hill-based course was taught by the Director of the College, Rev. John Nicum (who was also Professor of Metaphysics) from 1896 to 1905.
 Beginning in 1905, the course was taught by Rev. Joseph Rechtsteiner.